About Annalece

 An Idyllic Childhood

-I was raised in Northeastern Utah—not far from Skinwalker Ranch, if you’re familiar with the History Channel Series The Secret of Skinwalker Ranch.
+While growing up I developed an obsession with all things curious, since I was raised in Northeastern Utah—not far from Skinwalker Ranch, if you’re familiar with the History Channel Series The Secret of Skinwalker Ranch.
+It’s a place well-known for its mythology and mysteries and paranormal activities.

-Constantly creating games of make-believe I recruited my younger brothers, as well as the other neighborhood children, to take part.
+Constantly creating games of make-believe, I recruited my younger brothers as well as the other neighborhood children to take part.

 A PAssion for ANCESTRY